cloudinary-community/gatsby-transformer-cloudinary/README.md

 }
 ```

-To find the GraphQL Type describing your Cloudinary assets use the buildt in [GraphiQL exlorer](https://www.gatsbyjs.com/docs/how-to/querying-data/running-queries-with-graphiql/).
-Either by hovering over the field describing the asset, or by looking it up in the "Documentation Explorer".
+To find the GraphQL Type describing your Cloudinary assets use the built in [GraphiQL exlorer](https://www.gatsbyjs.com/docs/how-to/querying-data/running-queries-with-graphiql/).
+Either you hover over the field describing the asset, or you look in the "Documentation Explorer".

 `defaultBase64` and `defaultTracedSVG` is the base64 URI of the placeholder image, it must comply with [RFC 2397](https://tools.ietf.org/html/rfc2397).